-GPHIN is a secure Internet-based "early warning" system that gathers preliminary reports of public health significance on a "real-time" basis, 24 hours a day, 7 days a week.
-This unique multilingual disseminates system gathers and information on disease outbreaks and other public health events by monitoring global media sources such as news wires and web sites.
-This monitoring is done in eight languages with machine translation being used to translate non-English articles into English and English articles into the other languages.
+GPHIN is a secure Internet-based "early warning" system that gathers preliminary reports of public health significance on a near "real-time" basis, 24 hours a day, 7 days a week.
+This unique multilingual gathers and disseminates system relevant information on disease outbreaks and other public health events by monitoring global media sources such as news wires and web sites.
+This monitoring is done in nine languages with machine translation being used to translate non-English articles into English and English articles into the other languages.
 The information is filtered for relevancy by an automated process which is then complemented by human analysis.
 The output is categorized and made accessible to users.
 Notifications about public health events that may have serious public health consequences are immediately forwarded to users.